 Heritage for the cloud products will come from the GEO-Ring demonstration dataset, which is currently under development.
 This in turn has heritage from the CLAAS algorithms.

 Heritage for TOA radiation ….
 Etc.

+Heritage for the TOA products will come from the GEO-Ring demonstration dataset, developed in CDOP-4.
+This in turn has heritage from the CLAAS-4 algorithms.

 ICDR